-- During pregnancy, a woman’s body goes through changes that may increase her risk of some illnesses such as the flu.
-Currently, there isn’t enough evidence to suggest pregnant women being at greater risk for developing more severe symptoms related to the coronavirus.
-We also know that so far, it seems that Covid-19 does not transmit from a pregnant woman to her unborn baby.
+- During pregnancy, a woman’s body undergoes changes that may increase her risk of illnesses like the flu.
+Currently, there isn’t enough evidence to suggest pregnant women are at greater risk for developing more severe symptoms related to the coronavirus.2 We also know that so far, it seems that Covid-19 does not transmit from a pregnant woman to her unborn baby.3

 - Consider limiting the amount of news you access.
 Stay informed – but don’t fixate on the news.
 Watch for news that sensationalizes the current situation by using inflammatory words.
 Be wise about your news consumption.

-- Realize that medical staff and researchers all over the world are working hard at learning how they can fight the virus and develop a vaccine.
+- Realize that medical staff and researchers worldwide are working hard at learning how to fight the virus and develop a vaccine.
 Several clinical trials are already underway.

-- Healthcare providers are updating policies and working around the clock to make sure they are prepared to help you.
-(See ‘COVID-19: Suggestions for the care of the perinatal population,’ from the Canadian Association of Perinatal and Women’s Health Nurses.
+- Healthcare providers update policies and work around the clock to ensure they are prepared to help you.
+(See ‘COVID-19: Suggestions for the care of the perinatal population (here),’ from the Canadian Association of Perinatal and Women’s Health Nurses.
 Although guidelines may vary based on where you are located, many of these guidelines are sound and helpful).

 Make use of trustworthy pregnancy resources.